Welcome to the oven!

 Vomit bags not provided

 As always after a long trip, it’s great to be home, surrounded by the comfortable and familiar.
 And chores.
-Specifically the work of getting ready for winter.
-Laying in firewood; pushing the sand pile into something useful; winterizing the trailer, field mower and tiller; and making sure the tractor and chain saw are ready to go.
+Specifically, the work of getting ready for winter.
+Laying in firewood; pushing the sand pile into something useful; winterizing the trailer, field mower, and tiller; and making sure the tractor and chainsaw are ready to go.

 Steve in 2021